jens270996/TSJanus/README.md

     stack exec -- runhaskell Main.hs

 ## Running the symmetry-checker
-To run the symmetry-checker on a procedure, on must pass the argument `-s=symmetricProcedure` to the `jana` executable, along with the file containing the procedure to check. e.g. to check the procedure `reverse` in `examples/reverse.ja` run `cabal run -- jana -s=reverse examples/reverse.ja` which gives the following output: "Procedure reverse is time symmetric."
+To run the symmetry-checker on a procedure, pass the argument `-s=[symmetricProcedure]` to the `jana` executable, along with the file containing the procedure to check. e.g. to check the procedure `reverse` in `examples/reverse.ja` run `cabal run -- jana -s=reverse examples/reverse.ja` which gives the following output: "Procedure reverse is time symmetric."